Manje Bistre 2

 Manje Bistre 2 is a 2019 Indian-Punjabi comedy film written by Gippy Grewal and directed by Baljit Singh Deo.
 It is the second installment of Manje Bistre series.
-Produced by Gippy Grewal under his banner Humble Motion Pictures; it stars Gippy Grewal and Simi Chahal in lead with Gurpreet Ghuggi, Karamjit Anmol, B.N.
+Produced by Gippy Grewal under his banner Humble Motion Pictures; it stars Gippy Grewal and Simi Chahal in the lead with Gurpreet Ghuggi, Karamjit Anmol, B.N.
 Sharma, and Sardar Sohi in supporting roles.
 The film revolves around Sukhi`s journey to Canada to attend his cousin’s marriage ceremony.